fluid-checkout/fluid-checkout/readme.txt

 * Italian (soon)
 * Spanish - Argentina (soon)

+** RTL Support **

+* Although currently there are no official transations to any RTL language, the plugin will adjust its layout to RTL languages accordingly.

 ** Note: **
 Fluid Checkout is fully localized/translatable.
 This is very important for all users worldwide.
 For translating Fluid Checkout, we recommend the plugin ["Loco Translate - By Tim Whitlock"](https://wordpress.org/plugins/loco-translate/).